mars0i/infercult/README.md

 This software is copyright 2016 by Marshall Abrams, and is distributed under the Gnu General Public License version 3.0 as specified in the file LICENSE, except where noted.

+See doc/examples.md for examples illustrating how to use the functions in src/infercult/models.clj.